Tennis Elbow / Lateral Epicondylitis [Large Guide - 2022]

 Grip Training: Press a soft ball and hold for 5 seconds.
 Perform 2 sets of 15 reps.

 Forearm pronation and supination strengthening: Hold a soup box or similar in your hand and bend your elbow 90 degrees.
 Slowly turn the hand so that the hand is facing upwards and slowly turn back to face down.
 Repeat 2 sets of 15 reps.

-Resistance training for elbow flexion and extension: Hold a soup can or similar with your hand facing up.
+Resistance training for elbow flexion and extension: Hold a light exercise manual or similar with your hand facing up.
 Bend your elbow so that your hand is facing your shoulder.
 Then lower your arm until it is fully extended.
 Do 2 sets of 15 reps.
 Gradually increase your resistance as you get stronger.

 Wrist mobilization in flexion and extension: Bend your wrist into flexion (forward bend) and extension (back bend) as far as you can get.
 Do 2 sets of 15 repetitions.

 Wrist extension: Press the back of your hand with your other hand to get a bend in your wrist.
 Hold with custom pressure for 15 to 30 seconds.
 Then change movement and stretch by pushing the front of the hand backwards.
 Hold this position for 15 to 30 seconds.
 Keep in mind that the arm should be straight when performing these stretching exercises.
 Perform 3 sets.

 Forearm pronation and supination: Bend the elbow on the aching arm 90 degrees while holding the elbow to the body.
 Turn the palm up and hold this position for 5 seconds.
 Then slowly lower your palm down and hold this position for 5 seconds.
 Do this in 2 sets of 15 repetitions in each set.